cjohannsen81/knife-acropolis/README.md

 knife acropolis vm list
 -----------------------

 This command shows all available virtual machines in the cluster.
+Adding (-S) will show them sorted by name.

 # Upcoming releases #